-For quite some time, silence has been falsely labeled as a sign of having it all together.
+For quite some time, a sign falsely labeled as having it all together, is silence.
 If you want that promotion, you definitely cannot portray anything less than begin confident and all together.
 Any other behavior may come across as not being emotionally able to handle a greater responsibility.
 However, this is not the case.
 While venting every struggle to a manager and repeating here-say about a co-worker are far from what we are recommending.
 Organizations must create an environment in which people feel comfortable expressing any concerns without anxiety of risk of adverse consequences.
 In this way, you will not only have an increased pulse and awareness of office interactions, but you will be able to put a stop to anything of serious concern.

 2. Openness will become the new norm

 We have lived in a world that considers sharing only the positive concerning a fellow employee or manager right.
-It has been seen as unprofessional to disclose anything less than absolute praise.
+Disclosing anything less than absolute praise has an unprofessional connotation.
 In fact, divulging such information could result in negative impact to the person from whom the report came.
 However, a psychologically safe workplace is one in which people feel comfortable.
 Comfortable either confronting the individual themselves with whom he or she has an issue or, if in danger, telling someone who will be able to help.
 Openness and communication fosters team unity.